 No matter what you want to call it, being sick is no fun, right?
 That’s why you want to guard your household against gastroenteritis as best you can.
 And since you’re the one doing all the cleaning, you will want to protect yourself first.
 How can you take care of others in the household if you’re sick too?
 Prevention is better than cure, that’s for sure.
 As the virus is airborne, you don’t want to breathe it in; therefore, you’ll need to purchase a package of disposable face masks.
 You’ll also need one pair of gloves, perhaps more.
 Disposables aren’t often recommended due to their environmental impact – but in the case of the stomach flu, it’s no holds barred.
 If there was ever a reason to use disposable gloves and masks, it is now.
 You don’t want to be stuck cleaning these items later, only to come down with the flu.
 These are just a few ideas to whet your appetite when it comes to disinfecting your home from the flu virus.

-Get Recipe / Learn More at Lemons Lavender and Laundry
+Learn MORE at Lemons Lavender and Laundry

 To help with slow website load, we have put all photos for this article here: View photo gallery.